ansible-community/ara/doc/source/cli.rst

 .. note::

     This command requires write privileges.
-    You can read more about read and write permissions :ref:`here <api-security:user management>`.
+    You can read more about read and write permissions :ref:`here <api-security:Authentication and user management>`.

 .. command-output:: ara expire --help